 Locations

-Online, Vancouver, Toronto, New York, Chicago, Boston, Miami, London
+Online, Vancouver, Toronto, New York, Miami, London

 Langara College

 As one of the province’s leading undergraduate institutions providing University Studies, Career Studies, and Continuing Studies programs, Langara College’s programs span arts, business, science and technology, humanities and social sciences, and health.
+Langara also offers courses for those who are currently employed and looking for professional development to upgrade skills or make a career change.

 Of note are the college’s field studies, which combine studies and experience with travel.
-Students participate in credit or non-credit courses for a range of durations at different destinations – a recent option was to live, learn and earn at Disney with a program blending nine credits of academic coursework at the University of California, Riverside and at the Disney University with six months of supervised paid training at Walt Disney World.
-Closer to home, Langara offers courses for those who are currently employed and looking for professional development to upgrade skills or make a career change.
+Students participate in credit or non-credit courses for a range of durations at different destinations – including Disney Field School, where you live, learn and earn at Disney with a program blending nine credits of academic coursework at the University of California, Riverside and at the Disney University with six months of supervised paid training at Walt Disney World.

 Locations